 |Jalapeño Cheese Bread with Corn|

-I found this recipe on The Knead for Bread.
 I had made a version of this bread before from a recipe on King Arthur Flour's website.
 Here is a link to great step-by-step photos from the King Arthur Flour blog.
 KAF credits the French Pastry School in Chicago for their recipe.
 Just be sure to follow the recipe below if you want this version.... or try them both.
 That's what I did.
 Either way, you get burnt cheese awesomeness (and it's so good toasted).

 Jalapeño Cheese Bread with Corn